The Complete Guide to Loyalty Programs on Shopify (2025)

 Customers can redeem their rewards in two ways:

-- In their account: Many apps let customers browse available rewards and choose what to redeem (e.g., 500 points = $5 off).
+- In their account: Many apps let customers browse available rewards and choose what to redeem points (e.g., 500 points = $5 off).

 - During checkout: Loyalty widgets often integrate with the Shopify checkout process so shoppers can apply rewards with a single click.